-|Bloom Time||Summer through fall|
+|Bloom Time||Summer, fall|

-How to Grow Galaxy Petunia
+Galaxy Petunia Care

 While petunias are perennials in the right climate, they're typically grown as annual flowers that have one full growing season.
 They mature quickly and have a long bloom period.
 It can be tricky to get the white spots to flourish on these plants, but even when they're just solid purple, they'll make a nice addition to your garden.

 Your galaxy petunia isn't a fussy plant when it comes to soil types.
 The main requirement is that you select one with good drainage.
 It won't tolerate standing water and prefers even moisture.

 Ideally, you want a soil that is also rich in organic matter.
-Their long blooming season means galaxy petunias use a lot of energy and fertile soil will supply them with the nutrients they need to flourish.
+Their long blooming season means galaxy petunias use a lot of energy, and fertile soil will supply them with the nutrients they need to flourish.

 Temperature and Humidity

 Temperatures can have a big impact on the striking pattern that the galaxy petunia is known for.
-Warmer summer temperatures have been shown to result in less white spots.
+Warmer summer temperatures have been shown to result in fewer white spots.
 You'll likely find that the patterns on your flowers will change throughout as the season progresses.

-Your long-blooming galaxy petunia will benefit from regular fertilization, particularly if the soil they are in isn't particularly rich.
-If they're kept in hanging baskets or containers, feeding them a balanced, slow-release fertilizer every fortnight should be sufficient.
+Your long-blooming galaxy petunia will benefit from regular fertilization throughout its growing season, particularly if the soil it's planted in isn't particularly rich.
+If these plants are kept in hanging baskets or containers, feeding them a balanced, slow-release fertilizer every other week should be sufficient.
 For those grown in the ground as bedding plants, fertilizing once every three to four weeks will likely be enough.
 For the amount of fertilizer to use, follow the instructions on the product label.